Minimal depth $K$-types for wild double covers and Shimura correspondences: Pseudo-spherical representations of

 by \eqref{MR4}.
 Hence one can see that $^{\yt(\varpi)}\tau=\tau$ if and only if $\la\alpha, y\ra\in 2\Z$, namely $y\in \Yt$. \end{proof}

 We can then prove

-\begin{Prop} The induced representation $i_{\eta,\tau}(\chi)$ is irreducible and contains $\tau$ with multiplicity one when restricted to $\Tt_0$. \end{Prop} \begin{proof} Both the irreducibility and the multiplicity one property follow from the basic Mackey theory together with the above lemma (Lemma \ref{L:tau_twist}) and the fact that every element in $\Tt\slash Z(\Tt)\Tt_0$ is represented by an element of the form $\yt(\varpi)$ for some $y\in Y$.
-The detail is left to the reader. \end{proof}
+\begin{Prop} The $\Tt$-representation $i_{\eta,\tau}(\chi)$ is irreducible and contains $\tau$ with multiplicity one when restricted to $\Tt_0$.
+Moreover, $\tau$ is the unique pseudo-spherical $\Tt_{0}$-constituent of $i_{\eta,\tau}(\chi)$. \end{Prop} \begin{proof} The irreducibility, multiplicity one property, and the uniqueness property follow from Mackey theory together with Lemma \ref{L:tau_twist} and the fact that every element in $\Tt\slash Z(\Tt)\Tt_0$ is represented by an element of the form $\yt(\varpi)$ for some $y\in Y$.
+The details are left to the reader. \end{proof}

 Finally the following proposition shows that $(\Tt_{0},\tau)$ is a type of $\Tt$.